Mardy the Math Bunny

 • It is unclear which files in the repository correspond to which parts of the paper.
 You'll have even more fun if the repository is gigantic and unstructured.

-• The code is dependant on an outdated package and no longer works.
+• The code is dependent on an outdated package and no longer works.

 • The code has no annotation, bad variable naming and is completely incomprehensible.